Manning–Kamna Farm: Out buildings

 The 2.22 acre farm has nine other buildings organized in a rectangular pattern, with the home in the middle, the barn to the west, and the privy on the eastern boundary.
-The original two-story barn is the oldest and largest of these remaining buildings.
+The original two-story barn is the oldest and largest of these remaining buildings, dating from the early 1880s.
 Built of hand hewn timber posts, it measures 35 ft by 70 ft and has white shiplap siding.
 The two newer barn buildings and the older portion form one interconnected building.
 These newer parts are one story tall, with the middle one measuring 20 ft by 30 ft and the northernmost 20 ft by 20 ft.
 White board and batten siding was used on the middle portion that was built around 1910 and tongue and groove siding on the end section added about 1920.
 The barns were used for the seed growing operation of the farm.

 Attached to the residence is the woodshed, or chop house, that stands one story tall and has a gabled roof.
 Built in the early 1900s by the Kamna family, it was remodeled in the 1970s and turned into a finished space complete with half-bath.
 The chicken coop was built about 1920 with an unfinished interior, and also has a gabled roof.
 The 12.5 ft by 20 ft structure has a dirt floor and shiplap siding.
 The potato shed also features the shiplap siding and gabled roof.
 Measuring 16 ft by 22 ft, the concrete floored structure was built circa 1910 and was used for storing crops.